 Another important reason to do mid-term evaluations is because students want to give you feedback.
 The 2019 Concordia Student Union Annual Undergraduate Survey Report showed that 84% of students surveyed wanted their instructors to implement mid-term evaluations.

-What do Mid-Course Evaluations look like?
+What do mid-course evaluations look like?

-- how chanllenging the content is
+- how challenging the content is

 - the organization & pace of the lectures